HoChiefMinh/Unit-4-game-2/README.md

 This is my week 4 homework assignment option that I opted to do for the University of Central Florida Coding Bootcamp.
-I utilized CSS, JavaScript, and JQuery.
+I utilized CSS, JavaScript, and JQuery in order to build and run a fully functioning crystal collector game that was themed around Fortnite.
+Enjoy!
+Here's a link feel free to check it out! https://hochiefminh.github.io/Unit-4-game-2/